There were no illusions about the difficulties that faced Geoff Collins in transitioning the Georgia Tech program out of the triple-option era.

 It’s possible that Graham, who completed just 45.1 percent of his passes for the season, will retain his job.
 The former four-star prospect has decent size at 6'1", 192 pounds and looks good throwing downfield.
 With better protection and understanding of the offense, Graham could flourish.
 When fall practice begins, the staff will also want to look at Jordan Yates and incoming freshman Jeff Sims, one of the top dual-threat prospects in the country.

-The offensive line upgraded at guard and tackle with the addition a pair of grad transfers in 6'6" Ryan Johnson (Tennessee) and 6'7" Devin Cochran (Vanderbilt).
+The offensive line upgraded with the addition of grad transfer Ryan Johnson (Tennessee), but Devin Cochran (Vanderbilt) did not join the team as expected for fall practice.
 If center Kenny Cooper comes back healthy off a hip injury, that could uncork a running game that was already somewhat effective with Jordan Mason and Jamious Griffin, who flashed yards-after-contact ability as a freshman.

 There’s also promise at receiver with the return of veteran Jalen Camp, who played only five games before season-ending surgery last year.
 Along with sophomore Ahmarean Brown and Miami transfer Marquez Ezzard, it’s a nice mix on paper that could fit coordinator Dave Patenaude’s desire to play faster and stretch the field.

 Previewing Georgia Tech's Defense for 2020

 Tech’s versatile group of linebackers and defensive backs proved to be a good fit last season with coordinator Andrew Thacker’s 4-2-5 scheme, which naturally provides opportunities for playmakers from the second level to make an impact.
 Given that nearly all of those players return, the Yellow Jackets have a good foundation for improvement, particularly on the back end.